Do you manage your money or you let money manage you?

 6. Learn to cook from scratch at home instead of buying ready made meals which cost a lot of money.
 Buy cook books to learn easy healthy recipes for example

-8. Limit your going out with friends or family as this might lure you to spent more money.
+8. Limit the amount of time you go out with friends or family as this might lure you to spend more money.

-10. Buy items of clothing off season for example you can but your winter coat in summer when they are less expensive rather than buying during the peak of winter months when the demand for buying coat will be very high.
+10. Buy items of clothing off season, for example, you can buy your winter coat in summer when they are less expensive rather than buying during the peak of winter months when the demand for buying coat will be very high.

-11. Avoid paying ATM fees by using a free ATM machine there is always one near where you are just a few more steps to the one that don’t not charge won’t hate.
+11. Avoid paying withdrawal fees by using a free cash machine there is always one near where you are, just a few more steps to the one that is free of charge won’t hate.

 12.Walk of cycle those short distances instead of using your car

-13. Winterrise your home by making your home is warm enough for winter.
+13. Winterreise your home by making your home is warm enough for winter.
 Making sure you don’t have any drafts coming in your home will save money on your energy bills.